bugsnetsoftware/bugsnetsoftware.github.io/instructions.md

 ## 4\.
 Install BUGSnet

-Open RStudio and run
+Open RStudio, copy and paste the code below in the console and hit Enter.

 ``` r
 install.packages(c("remotes", "knitr"))
 remotes::install_github("audrey-b/BUGSnet@v1.0.3", upgrade = TRUE, build_vignettes = TRUE)
 ```

-If you are asked to install additional packages say yes to all.
+If you are asked to install additional packages say Yes to all.

 ## 5\.
 Check that BUGSnet works

 If everything installed properly, the following [test script](testscript.txt) should run without error.
-Simply copy and paste to your RStudio console, then run.
+Simply copy and paste to your RStudio console, then hit Enter.